-In this Section we present the results we obtained in three tests, performed using the different samples discussed in Section 3.2.1.
+In this section, we present the results we obtained in three tests, performed using the different samples discussed in Section 3.2.1.
 The astrophysical properties of the samples used here are discussed in Section 4.1.
-In our first test we explore the phylogenetic signal provided by trees when we vary the number of stellar particles (Section 4.2).
-Then, we investigate the impact of chemical abundances uncertainties on the evolutionary history traced by the trees and in the phylogenetic signal (Section 4.3).
-Finally we explore the evolutionary history found in different regions of the simulated galaxy and its connection with the AMR and SFH of the location (Section 4.4).
+In our first test, we explore the phylogenetic signal provided by trees when we vary the number of stellar particles (Section 4.2).
+Then, we investigate the impact of the chemical abundance uncertainties on the evolutionary history traced by the trees and in the phylogenetic signal (Section 4.3).
+Finally, we explore the evolutionary history found in different regions of the simulated galaxy and its connection with the AMR and SFH of the location (Section 4.4).

 4.1.
-Astrophysical properties of the different samples used
+Astrophysical Properties of the Different Samples Used

-In order to explore the astrophysical properties of the different samples used in this work, their star formation histories (SFH), age-metallicity relation (AMR) and [O/Fe] vs. [Fe/H] distribution are considered.
-Oxygen is a chemical element mostly deposited in the ISM due to SNII which are the explosions of massive stars, while the production of Fe by SNIa and SNII varies according to the yields adopted.
-Hence, the deviation of [O/Fe] from what is that typically found in SNII ejecta represents the contribution from low-mass stars.
-As a consequence, the ratio [O/Fe] is a powerful diagnosis of the low and high mass stars contribution to the chemical evolution of the ISM, which happen over different timescales because of stellar evolution.
+In order to explore the astrophysical properties of the different samples used in this work, their SFHs, AMRs, and [O/Fe] versus [Fe/H] distributions are considered.
+Oxygen is a chemical element mostly deposited in the ISM due to SNe II, which are explosions of massive stars, while the production of Fe by SNe Ia and SNe II varies according to the yields adopted.
+Hence, the deviation of [O/Fe] from what is typically found in SNe II ejecta represents the contribution from low-mass stars.
+As a consequence, the ratio [O/Fe] is a powerful diagnosis of the low- and high-mass star contributions to the chemical evolution of the ISM, which happen over different timescales because of stellar evolution.
 The AMR relation is also key, since it shows how the metallicity of the environment changes with time.
-Finally from the SFH we can identify when star formation, hence chemical enrichment, has been most prominent in the simulation, or how star formation might vary in the different samples studied.
-We therefore use [O/Fe] vs. [Fe/H] distribution, the AMR and the SFH to guide the interpretation of the evolutionary history traced by the phylogenetic trees.
+Finally, from the SFH, we can identify when star formation, hence chemical enrichment, has been most prominent in the simulation, or how star formation might vary in the different samples studied.
+We therefore use the [O/Fe] versus [Fe/H] distribution, the AMR, and the SFH to guide the interpretation of the evolutionary history traced by the phylogenetic trees.

 Figure 2.
-Cumulative stellar mass fraction as a function of age of all samples considered in this work (see Table 1).
-The orange, green, blue, pink and red lines refers to deterministic, Groups 1, 2, 3 and 4 samples.
-The horizontal lines indicates where 50 and 80 percentiles of the stellar mass contribution.
+Cumulative stellar-mass fraction as a function of age of all samples considered in this work (see Table 1).
+The orange, green, blue, pink, and red lines refers to the deterministic and Group 01, 02, 03, and 04 samples.
+The horizontal lines indicate the 50th and 80th percentiles of the stellar-mass contribution.

-Figure 2 shows the cumulative stellar mass fraction as a function of the stellar ages of the populations within each analysed sample.
-In yellow the deterministic sample, and Groups 01, 02, 03, and 04 in green, blue, pink and red, respectively.
-Dashed horizontal lines represent the 50 and 80 percentiles of the stellar mass contribution.
-This figure allows us to compare the star formation histories of the different samples.
-We note that Group 04 forms 80% of its stellar mass in a considerably shorter time scale than Group 01, reflecting that the outskirts of the galaxy formed the majority of its stellar mass faster than the center of the galaxy at the given time.
+Figure 2 shows the cumulative stellar-mass fraction as a function of the stellar ages of the populations within each analyzed sample.
+The deterministic sample is in yellow, and Groups 01, 02, 03, and 04 are in green, blue, pink, and red, respectively.
+The dashed horizontal lines represent the 50th and 80th percentiles of the stellar-mass contribution.
+This figure allows us to compare the SFHs of the different samples.
+We note that Group 04 forms 80% of its stellar mass in a considerably shorter timescale than Group 01, reflecting that the outskirts of the galaxy formed the majority of their stellar mass faster than the center of the galaxy at the given time.
 We also observe that Group 03 also creates 80% of its stellar mass faster than Group 02.